 "Access to the courts for unrepresented, low income communities must be prioritized and protected."

 Ana Maria Garcia, Neighborhood Legal Services of Los Angeles County

 The California State Assembly Judiciary Committee held a hearing to focus on the effects of court and legal services budget cuts over the past few years.
-Three attorneys from LAAC member programs testified at the hearing, two of whom testified on behalf of LAAC, and LAAC Directing Attorney Salena Copeland attended the hearing.
+Three attorneys from LAAC member programs testified at the hearing, two of whom testified on behalf of LAAC, and LAAC Interim Executive Director Salena Copeland attended the hearing.
 Materials for the hearing included information about IOLTA funding cuts, highlighting the 10% IOLTA cuts for FY1314 and predicting cuts as severe as 40% for FY1415 (page 18 of the materials).
 The hearing was recorded and archived for future viewing.

 Tulin Acikalin, currently Managing Attorney of two Bay Area Legal Aid regional offices and former member of the Elkins Family Law Task Force, testified about the public's trust in a accessible court system.
 She compared closing courthouses to closing firehouses, asking the Assembly Judiciary Committee members to imagine their homes on fire, calling 911 only to hear, "Due to budget cuts, we are no longer answering calls in person.
 The firehouse nearest you is closed; the next closest truck is one hour away.
 Press 1 to dispatch this truck."
 Judges and court staff from around the state testified about court closers causing people to have to travel as much as three hours one-way to reach a courthouse.
 Ms. Acikalin argued that those situations are not acceptable in a "just" court system.
 Bay Area Legal Aid has shared many resources in the past about the crisis in legal aid funding.